-Term 41.
+Term 46.
 Insolvency, Bankruptcy or Receivership

-- A. The Recipient shall immediately, but no later than five days, notify EERE of the occurrence of any of the following events: (1) the Recipient or the Recipient's parent's filing of a voluntary case seeking liquidation or reorganization under the Bankruptcy Act; (2) the Recipient's consent to the institution of an involuntary case under the Bankruptcy Act against the Recipient or the Recipient's parent; (3) the filing of any similar proceeding for or against the Recipient or the Recipient's parent, or the Recipient's consent to the dissolution, winding-up or readjustment of its debts, appointment of a receiver, conservator, trustee, or other officer with similar powers over the Recipient, under any other applicable state or Federal law; or (4) the Recipient's insolvency due to its inability to pay debts generally as they become due. - B. Such notification shall be in writing and shall: (1) specifically set out the details of the occurrence of an event referenced in paragraph A; (2) provide the facts surrounding that event; and (3) provide the impact such event will have on the project being funded by this Award. - C. Upon the occurrence of any of the four events described in paragraph A. of this term, EERE reserves the right to conduct a review of the Recipient's Award to determine the Recipient's compliance with the required elements of the Award (including such items as cost share, progress towards technical project objectives, and submission of required reports).
-If the EERE review determines that there are significant deficiencies or concerns with the Recipient's performance under the Award, EERE reserves the right to impose additional requirements, as needed, including (1) change of payment method; or (2) institute payment controls.
+The recipient shall immediately, but no later than five days, notify DOE of the occurrence of any of the following events: (1) the recipient or the recipient's parent's filing of a voluntary case seeking liquidation or reorganization under the Bankruptcy Act; (2) the recipient's consent to the institution of an involuntary case under the Bankruptcy Act against the recipient or the recipient's parent; (3) the filing of any similar proceeding for or against the recipient or the recipient's parent, or the recipient's consent to the dissolution, winding-up or readjustment of its debts, appointment of a receiver, conservator, trustee, or other officer with similar powers over the recipient, under any other applicable state or federal law; or (4) the recipient's insolvency due to its inability to pay debts generally as they become due.

+Such notification shall be in writing and shall: (1) specifically set out the details of the occurrence of an event referenced in paragraph A; (2) provide the facts surrounding that event; and (3) provide the impact such event will have on the project being funded by this award.

+Upon the occurrence of any of the four events described in paragraph A. of this term, DOE reserves the right to conduct a review of the recipient's award to determine the recipient's compliance with the required elements of the award (including such items as cost share, progress towards technical project objectives, and submission of required reports).
+If the DOE review determines that there are significant deficiencies or concerns with the recipient's performance under the award, DOE reserves the right to impose additional requirements, as needed, including (1) change of payment method; or (2) institute payment controls.

-D. Failure of the Recipient to comply with this term may be considered a material noncompliance of this Award by the Contracting Officer.
+Failure of the recipient to comply with this term may be considered a material noncompliance of this award by the Grants Officer.

-Term 42.
+Term 47.
 Reporting Subawards and Executive Compensation